5 Steps to Manage Your Emotions to Find Inner Peace

 It releases endorphins, similar to brisk exercise, and helps to promote good blood flow.

-Taking slow, steady, and intentional deep breaths benefits your body and mind; a five-minute session counting your breaths helps you take a step back and review any current challenges with wisdom and grace instead of a hothead.
+Taking slow, steady, and intentional deep breaths benefits your body and mind; a five-minute session counting your breaths helps you take a step back and review any current challenges with wisdom and grace instead of being a hothead.

 2. Find Your Inner Power